RobHolme/vscode-hl7tools/README.md

 `// The default remote host and IP address to send HL7 messages to.`
 `"hl7tools.DefaultRemoteHost": "127.0.0.1:5000"`

+`// The socket encoding to apply when sending/receiving messages` `// Select from "UTF-8" or "ISO-8859-1" (default to UTF-8 if not set)` `"hl7tools.SocketEncoding: "UTF-8"`

 If the "hl7tools.FavouriteRemoteHosts" setting is populated you will be prompted to select from a list of user defined endpoints.

 ![SendMessage](https://github.com/RobHolme/vscode-hl7tools/raw/master/images/SendMessage3.jpg)